CJBuchel/TMS/README.md

 <!-- - Setup:      2833 -->
 <!-- - Status:     2834 -->

-- Our setup will be localhost:3000
-- And instead of seperate ports we will use pages

-- using

 # Running
 - Install mysql using `sudo chmod +x mysql.sh; sudo ./mysql.sh`
 - Install using `yarn run build` (should install for both server and fss app)